drivy/jobs/frontend/README.md

 Please also note that all prices are stored as integers (in cents).
 Do not forget to format them if needed.

 We don't excpet you to be a top-notch designer, but we want to see how you would handle some styling of this app.
-Do not hesitate to take inspiration from Drivy or anywhere else!
+Do not hesitate to take inspiration from Getaround or anywhere else!

 This test is framework agnostic, feel free to stick to vanilla HTML/JS/CSS or go with anything else.
 If you plan on using something else (e.g. React, Vue, TypeScript, styled components, ...), you'll find info on how to set it up in [Parcel's documentation](https://en.parceljs.org/recipes.html).

 ## Sending Your Results

-Once you are done, please send your results to someone from Drivy.
+Once you are done, please send your results to someone from Getaround.

 - If you are already in discussion with us, send it directly to the person you are talking to.
 - If not, use the application form [on every job listing](https://en.drivy.com/jobs).